 Consumer Advisors may advise on any number of defined activities and/or topics on an as-needed basis, such as providing feedback on dissemination strategies or training materials, completing feedback surveys, and participating in beta-testing, pilot testing, etc. Consumer Advisors may be recruited to serve on ad-hoc groups to complete very specific time-limited tasks.
 Consumer They may or may not be offered a stipend, depending on the project needs and task or objective at hand.
 Duration of participation is time-limited.

 Project Advisors participate on specific research and development project teams.
 Their work includes assistance in defining research questions, review of materials, providing consumer perspective on the research process, intervention content, design, and delivery, advice on the dissemination of research findings, and help developing trainings and products for use by consumers and service providers.
 The time commitment varies, and Project Advisors receive a stipend that is dependent on the project needs, such as duration and task or objective at hand.
 Duration of term is determined by the Project Director.

-Technical Advisors are experts in the field of disability who closely advise the RTC:Rural on implementation of specific research and KT projects including development and review of materials, effective and promising procedures, interpretation of results, and knowledge translation.
+Technical Advisors are experts in the field of disability and cross-disciplines who closely advise RTC:Rural on implementation of specific research and KT projects including development and review of materials, effective and promising procedures, interpretation of results, and knowledge translation.
 Some technical advisors will also contribute to intervention content and delivery.

 If you are interested in participating in the RTC: Rural Advisor Program, contact RTC-TA@mso.umt.edu.